Certora/Documentation/docs/ref-manual/cvl/methods.md

   checked against a contract that only implements part of the interface.

-* **Summary declarations** are used to replace _all_ calls to methods with the given signature with something that is simpler for the prover to reason about.
+* **Summary declarations** are used to replace _all_ calls to methods with the given signature with something that is simpler for the Prover to reason about.
-  Summaries allow the prover to reason about external contracts whose code is unavailable.
+  Summaries allow the Prover to reason about external contracts whose code is unavailable.
 They can also be useful to simplify the code being verified to circumvent timeouts.